 Fund exchanges are a tool utilized by the VTA Board of Directors, in its capacity as the Congestion Management Agency for Santa Clara County, to accelerate project delivery by releasing qualified projects from the lengthy process and administrative burdens imposed by the state or federal governments to receive grant funding.
 The exchanged 2000 Measure A Sales Tax revenue funded in part the Local Program Reserve (LPR), a source of funds that the VTA Board programs and therefore does not require going through the lengthy federal or state approval processes.
 In addition, certain highway projects were part of the Corridor Mobility Improvement Account (CMIA) and had to begin construction no later than December 31, 2012 to avoid losing this funding.
 The fund exchanges helped ensure that the projects met this deadline.
-The anticipated State Transportation Improvement Program (STIP) funds were to be used to fully repay the 2000 Measure A Program, both principal and prescribed interest.
+The anticipatedState Transportation Improvement Program (STIP) funds were to be used to fully repay the 2000 MeasureA program, both principal and prescribed interest.
 VTA programmed STIP funding for use in repaying the 2000 Measure A Program in fiscal years 2011 through 2018.

-On February 1, 2007, the Board of Directors approved an exchange of \$57.54 million of 2000 Measure A Sales Tax revenue for anticipated future grant funding from the State Transportation Improvement Program (STIP).
-The exchanged 2000 Measure A Sales Tax revenue would fund a number of non-Measure A transportation projects.
+On February 1, 2007, the Board of Directors approved an exchange of \$57.54 million of 2000 Measure A Sales Tax revenues for anticipated future grant funding from the State Transportation Improvement Program (STIP).
+The exchanged 2000 Measure A Sales Tax revenues would fund a number of non-Measure A transportation projects.
 In exchange, the anticipated future STIP funds would be used to pay the Measure A Program's obligation for the Capitol Expressway Light Rail Extension Project.
-To date, VTA has accessed \$42.88 million to build pedestrian, bus, and bicycle facilities on Capitol Expressway, and to reconstruct and expand the Eastridge Transit Center.
-Approximately \$1.66 million lapsed back to the county share.
+To date, VTA has accessed \$42.88 million to build pedestrian, bus and bicycle facilities on Capitol Expressway, and to reconstruct and expand the Eastridge Transit Center.
+Approximately \$1.66 million reverted back to the county share.

 The remaining \$13.0 million was programmed for the utility relocations required to construct track, signal and way for the Light Rail extension on Capitol Expressway.
 The \$13.0 million had a June 30, 2013 STIP fund allocation deadline and required National Environmental Policy Act (NEPA) clearance.
-VTA was unable to obtain NEPA clearance from the Federal Transit Administration (FTA) in time to meet the June 30, 2013 allocation deadline and requested a 20-month one-time maximum-legally-allowable extension from the California Transportation Commission (CTC).
+VTA was unable to obtain NEPA clearance from the Federal Transit Administration (FTA) in time to meet the June 30, 2013 allocation deadline and requested a one-time, 20-month maximum legally allowable extension from the California Transportation Commission (CTC).
 CTC granted the extension, which expired February 15, 2015.
-VTA was unable to obtain NEPA clearance for the project in that timeframe, and the \$13.0 million STIP grant lapsed back to Santa Clara County's unprogrammed STIP share on February 16, 2015.
+VTA has been unable to obtain NEPA clearance for the project in that time, and the \$13.0 million STIP grant lapsed back to Santa Clara County's unprogrammed STIP share on February 16, 2015.

-In November 2013, the VTA Board approved programming \$14.5 million in 2014 STIP program capacity to the BART Silicon Valley Santa Clara Extension (SVSX) project and directed \$14.5 million in Measure A funds that would have been used for the SVSX project to the VTA Express Lane projects.
-In November 2017, the VTA Board of Directors programmed \$15.03 million (lapsed funds) to SVSX.
-This included all of the lapsed funds of \$14.7 million (\$13.0 million + \$1.66 million), plus \$370,000 in interest.
-Thus the total STIP funds programmed to SVSX amounts to \$29.53 million.
-VTA will request the CTC take the STIP allocation vote at their meeting in December 2024.
+In November 2013, VTA Board approved programming \$14.5 million in 2014 STIP program capacity to the BART Silicon Valley Santa Clara Extension (SVSX) project and directed \$14.5 million in Measure A funds that would have been used for the SVSX project to the VTA Express Lane projects.
+In November 2017, VTA Board of Directors programmed \$15.03 million (lapsed funds) to SVSX.
+This includes all of the lapsed funds of \$14.7 million (\$13.0 million + \$1.66 million), plus \$370,000 in interest.
+Thus, the total STIP funds programmed to SVSX amounts to \$29.53 million.
+We expect this allocation in 2026.